6 Tasty Desserts For The Carnivore Diet

 Instructions

-Like with the cheesecake you can play around with the taste profile and sweetness by adding natural sweeteners and spices.
-Again, it is all dependant on how strict a carnivore dieter you want to be.
+Like the cheesecake, you can play around with the taste profile and sweetness by adding natural sweeteners and spices.

 Carnivore Pancakes or Waffles